-“In the end of the day,” he says, “the situation is such that when we ever succeed — and I think we will succeed to build a new theory even beyond quantum physics — when we have the new theory, people who attack quantum theory today … would love to have quantum mechanics back.”
+“At the end of the day,” he says, “the situation is such that when we ever succeed — and I think we will succeed to build a new theory even beyond quantum physics — when we have the new theory, people who attack quantum theory today … would love to have quantum mechanics back.”

 I regard the Taoist world-view to be one that goes “even beyond quantum physics”.
 Why?
 Because it acknowledges the essential role of Nothing and weakness that chapter 40 notes.
-Up to now science only allows itself to deal with the ‘something’ side of reality.
-This is necessary for now, but eventually science must recognize the other side of the coin.
+Up to now science only allows itself to deal with the something side of reality.
+This is necessary for now, but eventually science must seriously recognize the other side of the coin.

 The other article to Google is Everyday Entanglement: Physicists take quantum weirdness out of the lab.
 I’ll paste a few choice excerpts and my comments.

 The first revolution peaked when Austrian physicist Erwin Schrödinger introduced the term entanglement (a translation of the German Verschränkung) in a 1935 paper, inspired by a thought experiment proposed the same year by Albert Einstein and collaborators Boris Podolsky and Nathan Rosen.
 The thought experiment demonstrated that when two objects interact in a particular way, quantum physics requires them to become connected, or entangled, so that measuring a property of one instantly reveals the value of that property for the other, no matter how far away it is.